jxxcarlson/cayatex/README.md

 by James Carlson and Nicholas Yang

-Mark2 is an experimental markup language that compiles to LaTeX, Html, ahd PDF.
+CaYaTeX is an experimental markup language that compiles to LaTeX, Html, ahd (indirectly) PDF.

 There are two constructs in the language: _text_ and _elements_.
 Below are some elements.
 They have the form `[name |args| body]` where (a) `|args|` may be